This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 will depend on your symptoms and the stage of cancer.
 The stage will depend on how much your bone and kidneys are involved, and the level of calcium and proteins in your blood.
 Your healthcare provider may recommend that you have frequent tests and regular follow-up visits to watch for changes.
 You may also need one or more of the following:

-- Medicines are given to stop myeloid cells from growing and to kill new cancer cells.
+- Medicines may be given to stop myeloid cells from growing and to kill new cancer cells.
 Medicines may also help strengthen your immune system.

 - Radiation therapy uses x-rays or gamma rays to treat cancer.
 Radiation kills cancer cells and may stop the cancer from spreading.
 It may be given alone or with chemotherapy.